Eating fruits and vegetables does a body good.

-Your digestive system does not have to work hard to separate nutrients from the pulp because a juicer does it for you.
+Our body’s digestive tract does not have to work hard to separate nutrients from the pulp because a juicer does it for you.

-It’ll also work if you have a weak digestive system.
-Juicing will enable you to still get the nutrients your body needs.
+It’ll also work if you have a weak stomach.
+Juicing will enable you to get the nutrients still your body needs.

-Warning: Don’t rely on juicing as a substitute to a proper meal because it lacks the fiber to fill you up.
+Warning: Don’t rely on juicing as a substitute for a proper meal because it lacks the fiber to fill you up.

-Avoid using lots of fruit because of the absorption issue where sugar goes directly to the blood stream.
-This will cause the blood glucose level spiking leading to diabetes and excess weight.
+Avoid using lots of fruit because of the absorption issue where the sugar goes directly to the bloodstream.
+Fruit will cause blood glucose level spiking leading to diabetes and excess weight.

-Unlike juicing that separates the pulp and juice, blending retains everything as if you’re eating the whole fruit or vegetable.
+Unlike juicing that separates the pulp and juice, blending retains everything – it’s like eating a whole fruit or vegetable.
 But the blending process will break down fiber into a puree like consistency.

-Your body will absorb all the nutrients because everything remains intact including the non-soluble fiber that helps with cleansing the gut.
+The body will absorb all the nutrients because everything remains intact, including the non-soluble fiber that helps with cleansing the gut.

-Blending can also technically replace a meal because the fiber helps fill you up.
-This is an alternative to a breakfast just in case you’re in a hurry.
+Blending can also technically replace a meal because the fiber remains in the drink.
+Making smoothies is an excellent alternative to eating a traditional breakfast just in case you’re in a hurry.

-If you need a pre-workout meal, a blended drink is also a good alternative to give your body right amount of fuel it needs for something intense.
+If you need a pre-workout meal, a blended drink is also an excellent alternative to give your body the right amount of fuel it needs for something intense.

 It all boils down to what you want to achieve.

-- Going through a fast and need to rest your digestive system for a short period
+- Going through a fast and need to rest the gut for a short period

-Remember that if you’re including fruits, only include those with low sugar levels such as blueberry or lemon.
+Remember that if you include fruits, only include those with low sugar levels such as blueberry or lemon.

-- It provides a quicker option to consuming foods just in case you’re in a hurry
+- It provides a quicker option for consuming foods, just in case you’re in a hurry.

 - Helps you consume more leafy greens and improve your overall health